Saba Capital Management, L.P. Increases Stake in BlackRock Capit

-On October 27, 2023, Saba Capital Management, L.P.
-(Trades, Portfolio), a New York-based firm, added 35,201 shares of BlackRock Capital Allocation Trust (BCAT, Financial) to its portfolio.
-The shares were acquired at a trade price of $13.8 per share, bringing the firm's total holdings in BCAT to 11,127,894 shares.
-This transaction represents a 0.32% change in the firm's holdings and has a 0.01% impact on its portfolio.
-The firm now holds a 10.29% stake in BCAT, making it a significant part of its investment strategy.
+On October 31, 2023, Saba Capital Management, L.P.
+(Trades, Portfolio), a New York-based investment firm, added 127,968 shares of BlackRock Capital Allocation Trust (BCAT, Financial) to its portfolio.
+The transaction was executed at a price of $13.85 per share, bringing the firm's total holdings in BCAT to 11,255,862 shares.
+This acquisition represents a 1.15% change in shares and has a 0.05% impact on the firm's portfolio.
+The firm now holds a 4.06% position in its portfolio and a 10.41% stake in BCAT.

 About Saba Capital Management, L.P.
 (Trades, Portfolio)

 Saba Capital Management, L.P.
-(Trades, Portfolio) is a firm with a strong focus on the Financial Services and Technology sectors.
-With an equity of $3.84 billion, the firm holds 624 stocks in its portfolio.
-Its top holdings include Templeton Global Income Fund (GIM, Financial), BlackRock Capital Allocation Trust (BCAT, Financial), BlackRock Health Sciences Trust II (BMEZ, Financial), BlackRock Innovation & Growth Tr (BIGZ, Financial), and BlackRock ESG Capital Allocation Trust (ECAT, Financial).
-The firm's investment philosophy is centered around identifying undervalued assets and capitalizing on market inefficiencies.
+(Trades, Portfolio), located at 405 Lexington Avenue, New York, NY 10174, is a renowned investment firm with a portfolio of 624 stocks.
+The firm's top holdings include Templeton Global Income Fund (GIM, Financial), BlackRock Capital Allocation Trust (BCAT, Financial), BlackRock Health Sciences Trust II (BMEZ, Financial), BlackRock Innovation & Growth Tr (BIGZ, Financial), and BlackRock ESG Capital Allocation Trust (ECAT, Financial).
+With an equity of $3.84 billion, the firm primarily invests in the Financial Services and Technology sectors.
+Saba Capital Management, L.P.
+(Trades, Portfolio) is known for its strategic investment decisions and significant influence in the financial market.

-BlackRock Capital Allocation Trust (BCAT, Financial) is a non-diversified, closed-end management investment company based in the USA.
-The company, which went public on September 25, 2020, aims to provide total return and income through a combination of current income, current gains, and long-term capital appreciation.
-With a market capitalization of $1.5 billion, BCAT operates in a single segment.
-The company's stock is currently priced at $13.89, with a PE Percentage of 10.12.
+BlackRock Capital Allocation Trust (BCAT, Financial), a USA-based company, made its Initial Public Offering (IPO) on September 25, 2020.
+The company operates as a non-diversified, closed-end management investment company with a single segment.
+Its objective is to provide total return and income through a combination of current income, current gains, and long-term capital appreciation.
+With a market capitalization of $1.51 billion and a current stock price of $13.98, BCAT holds a significant position in the market.

 BCAT's Financial Strength is ranked 8/10, while its Profitability Rank is 1/10.
-The company's Cash to Debt ratio is 148.19, ranking it 639th.
-However, its Piotroski F-Score is 5, indicating a stable financial situation.
+The company's Growth Rank and GF Value Rank are both 0/10, indicating no growth and value data available.
+The Momentum Rank is 7/10, suggesting a positive momentum.
+The company's Piotroski F-Score is 5, and its Altman Z score is 0.00, indicating financial stability.

 Conclusion